Last Updated: December 29, 2025

 - Account-specific problems - When certain users can't access their accounts while others can

 The real uptime—the percentage of time when all features work correctly for all users—is significantly lower.
 And for a service that costs up to $200/month, that's unacceptable.
+If you're experiencing issues, our troubleshooting guide may help.

 OpenAI's Response: Silence